 The preparation of financial statements in

-conformity with Ind AS requires management
+conformity with Ind AS requires management to

-to make judgments, estimates and assumptions,
+make judgments, estimates and assumptions, that

-that affect the application of accounting policies
+affect the application of accounting policies and

-and the reported amounts of assets, liabilities
+the reported amounts of assets, liabilities and

-and disclosures of contingent assets and liabilities
+disclosures of contingent assets and liabilities at the

-reported amounts of revenues and expenses for
+amounts of revenues and expenses for the periods

-the periods presented.
-Actual results may differ
+presented.
+Actual results may differ from these

-from these estimates and judgements.
+estimates and judgements.

 Estimates